gephi/gephi-plugins/modules/KatzCentrality/README.md

 ## Katz Centrality

+The plugin was developed under the initiative of the [Open University Of Israel](https://www.openu.ac.il/en/pages/default.aspx).

 ### The Algorithm Description

 For a network with `n` nodes, the `n x n` adjacency matrix `A` is the matrix